 Social media days are a social media manager’s dream.

-Fill in your calendar with all of the relevant social media holidays and you will already have filled a sizable chunk of your content plan.
+Fill in your content calendar with all of the relevant social media holidays and you will already have filled a sizable chunk of your content plan.

 Each month there are several days, some fun, some serious, and all of them are designed to encourage engagement or awareness.

 Take some time to pre-populate your social media plan with these dates and you will be surprised how much time you save when it comes to writing your posts.
 Once again, preparation for the win!

 To help you, we’ve put together a calendar of dates for 2021.